triton-inference-server/pytriton/docs/deploying_models.md

     ...
 ```

-and through environment variables for example set as in the command below:
+and through environment variables, for example, set as in the command below:

 <!--pytest.mark.skip-->